beartype/beartype/doc/src/api_roar.rst

 ::

-   ...is that black bear growling or
-      is it just me?
+   ...is that bear growling or is it just me?
-         — frequent last words in Canada
+           — common last words in Canada

 Beartype only raises: